 Pregnant Princess Sofia gave a speech at the event.
 Photo: Getty Images

-The newest Swedish princess, whose baby is married Madeleine's brother Prince Carl Philip in June – just two days before Madeleine gave birth to her baby boy.
+The newest Swedish princess, whose baby is due in April 2016, married Madeleine's brother Prince Carl Philip in June – just two days before Madeleine gave birth to her baby boy.

 Princess Sofia also gave a brief speech at the forum and referenced her work with Project Playground, a South African children's charity.